rokinfack/Playwright_saucedemo/readme.md

 # Playwright E2E Testing Project for saucedemo.com

-Welcome to the E2E Testing Project for [saucedemo.com](https://www.saucedemo.com/) utilizing Playwright and TypeScript!
+Hello!
+This is my E2E testing project for [soucedemo.com](soucedemo.com) using Playwright and TypeScript!
+I developed this project as part of my learning journey in test automation.

 ## Overview

 This E2E testing project employs Playwright, a robust Node library designed for browser automation, coupled with TypeScript to ensure a modern and statically-typed development experience.
-As a QA professional, this project focuses on maintaining the integrity and reliability of the SouceDemo website through comprehensive end-to-end testing.

 ## Technologies Used